Meet us at Dubai World Trade Centre 13 - 17 October

 Besides all of the above, VoIP providers employ third-party security and compliance certifications like GDPR, HIPAA, PCI, SOC 2 Type 2, etc.

-VoIP systems come with built-in redundancy and disaster recovery features in disaster recovery, while with PBX systems, this can be complex.
+VoIP systems come with built-in redundancy and disaster recovery features, while with PBX systems, this can be complex.

 5. Call Quality